Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {}
 ```

-What is importante is the type of `docs` which is an iterator that basically returns a tuple `(&str, D)` where the first is the content of the document and `D` (as long as `D` is serializable by rkyv) is the stored version of the document.
-So this two can be different and that's cool and you might ask why ?
+What is important is the type of `docs`, which is an iterator that returns a tuple `(&str, D)`, where the first element is the content of the document and `D` (as long as `D` is serializable by rkyv) is the stored version of the document.
+These two can be different, and you might ask why?

-Imagine the scenario where you want to index a bunch of text documents that are in your hard drive, but want to save disk space, so instead of saving the content of the documents in the db when you call the `index` function, passing the content the document and the path of the document as the type `D`, this way you just save the path of the file that has the specified content.
+Imagine a scenario where you want to index a bunch of text documents on your hard drive but want to save disk space.
+Instead of saving the content of the documents in the database when you call the `index` function, you pass the content of the document and the path of the document as the type `D`.
+This way, you just save the path of the file that has the specified content.

-This is just one example, imagine if you have things stored in a external db and just need to save the id...
+This is just one example.
+Imagine if you have things stored in an external database and just need to save the ID...

-So remember a few paragraphs above where I said that the third database saves the token to the Roaringish Packed ?
+So remember a few paragraphs above where I said that the third database saves the token to the Roaringish Packed?
 I kinda lied to you, sorry...
-In reality we have an extra moving part, but not because I want, but I couldn't figure it out how to make heed behave the way I want.
+In reality, we have an extra moving part, not because I want it, but because I couldn't figure out how to make heed behave the way I want.

-For the special souce of this blog post (we will get there in the future, bear with me) I need that the continous block that represents the Roaringish Packed to be aligned to a 64 byte boundary, but you can't enforce this with LMDB and consequently heed.
-I really tried, but when you insert things into the DB f* the alignment of the rest of the values, so it doesn't work trying to insert things already aligned.
+For the fun part of this blog post (we will get there in the future, bear with me), I need the continuous block that represents the Roaringish Packed to be aligned to a 64-byte boundary, but you can't enforce this with LMDB and consequently heed.
+I really tried, but when you insert things into the DB, it messes up the alignment of the rest of the values, so it doesn't work trying to insert things already aligned.

-Fixing this isn't hard if we add an additional big file that has all of the Roaringish Packed aligned to 64 byte boundary.
-So in the LMDB we only store an offset and length.
-But how we align the data ?
+Fixing this isn't hard if we add an additional big file that has all of the Roaringish Packed aligned to a 64-byte boundary.
+So in the LMDB, we only store an offset and length.
+But how do we align the data?

-This file will be [mmaped](https://man7.org/linux/man-pages/man2/mmap.2.html), so it's guarantee to be page aligned (4k), with this we know the alignment of the base of the file when constructing it, so we just pad some bytes before the begining of the next Roaringish Packed if needed.
+This file will be [mmaped](https://man7.org/linux/man-pages/man2/mmap.2.html), so it's guaranteed to be page-aligned (4k).
+With this, we know the alignment of the base of the file when constructing it, so we just pad some bytes before the beginning of the next Roaringish Packed if needed.

-Also another small optimization that I thought it would make a bigger difference is to [madivese](https://man7.org/linux/man-pages/man2/madvise.2.html) the retrieved range as sequential read.
+Also, another small optimization that I thought would make a bigger difference is to [madvise](https://man7.org/linux/man-pages/man2/madvise.2.html) the retrieved range as sequential read.

 {% details **Code** for retrieving the Roaringish Packed from the index **(you can ignore if you want)** %}
 ```rust